Phenoxyethanol – what is it?

 - The Material Safety Data Sheet (MSDS) for Phenoxyethanol states that it can cause skin and lung irritation, may be toxic to kidneys, the nervous system and liver, and that repeated long-term exposure can cause organ damage.2 The MSDS refers to dangers involving inhalation, skin exposure and ingestion.
-Of course, it should be noted that the MSDS is about Phenoxyethanol in its undiluted state and, as mentioned above, Phenoxyethanol in cosmetic products is usually limited to concentrations up to 1%.
+Of course, it should be noted that the MSDS is about Phenoxyethanol in its undiluted state and usually refers to the potential dangers for people involved in the handling of this ingredient, for example, during its manufacture.
+As mentioned above, Phenoxyethanol in cosmetic products is usually limited to concentrations up to 1%.

 - The European Union has classified Phenoxyethanol as toxic or harmful for products for use around the mouth and on the lips.3

 - Studies have also linked Phenoxyethanol to endocrine disruption, bladder damage and acute pulmonary oedema (abnormal accumulation of fluid) in animals.4